zment4/DefyGravityPracticeMod/README.md

 PS.
 Speedruns are not accepted if the red bullet bill shows up for the most of the run.

-Download the [latest release](https://github.com/jkarkkainen/DefyGravityPracticeMod/releases/latest), unpack over the `DefyGravity.exe`
+Download the [latest release](https://github.com/jkarkkainen/DefyGravityPracticeMod/releases/latest), copy over the `DefyGravity.exe`

 ### Usage
 | **At any time**||